 She whispered with a sarcastic smile.

-- Remember, don't you?
+- Remember, why not?

 - Remember the person who bought you buns and coffee?

-The bus station operates from past midnight, with only a few small passenger vans running the Phan Thiet, Phan Rang, Da Lat routes...
+The bus station operated from past midnight, with only a few small passenger vans running the Phan Thiet, Phan Rang, Da Lat routes...
 At that time, after finishing the first level of high school in Long Huong, Hang and her friends whose families had the means went to Phan Thiet to continue their secondary school classes.
 Every time she returned to school, Hang had to wake up very early, carrying her bags and walking to the bus station to catch the first bus on the Long Huong - Phan Thiet route that departed at 4am.
 Every time she waited for the bus to leave, Hang enjoyed a cup of hot milk coffee and a steamed bun from the old Chinese man's shop in front of the bus station.
 The hot steamed buns and hot coffee warmed Hang's stomach throughout the hundred-kilometer journey, until it was time to go to class.
 Hang often joked: The steamed buns and coffee were delicious not because of the baker and the coffee maker, but because she... didn't have to pay!
 Hang was given them by a classmate of hers, whose boyfriend's family was very well off.

 -Smelly shrimp paste!